Top 10 Law School Admissions Tips

 10. Make the decision to go to law school for you.
-Don’t go because of family pressures or anything of the like.
+Don’t go because of family/peer pressure or another similarly ‘insincere’ reason.

 9. Have realistic expectations and know what you are getting into.
 Law school is even more intensive than the law school admissions process and many lawyers regret their decisions to practice the Law later in life.